anifakhmal/Infected-vs-Healthy-Chick/README.md

 # Infected-vs-Healthy-chick
 Infected and healthy chicken image

-Provide respiratory for image of data sources and references
+Provide respiratory for image of data sources and reference